pheek/MyFK_Insert/README.md

 </pre> (where "test" ist the name of the db)

    </li>
-   <li>Sort the fk-graph so, that all foreign-keys are ID is former tables.
+   <li>Sort the fk-graph so, that all foreign-keys are ID in former tables.
    This is done by numbering all leafs (tables without foreign keys) with 1.
    From this point, all tables only pointing (via FK) to leafs get ID 2.
    Then all tables only pointig to already numbered tables, get 1 + highest-refered-table-number.</li>